foobar167/junkyard/Image_Viewer/readme.md

 There is an output in the console: upper left and bottom right corners of the rectangle.

-How to start Image Viewer:
+To start Image Viewer:
 c:\path\to\your\python_3.x\version\python.exe runme.py

+Tested on Windows for Python 3.6.